Ian Happ Player Props: Cubs vs. Orioles

 Ian Happ At The Plate

-- Among qualified hitters, he ranks 59th in batting average, while his on-base percentage ranks 12th and he is 104th in slugging.
+- Among the qualifying batters in MLB, his batting average ranks 57th, his on-base percentage ranks 10th, and he is 103rd in the league in slugging.

+- Happ enters this game on a four-game hitting streak.
+Over the course of his last outings, he's hitting .333 with one homer.

-- Happ has picked up an RBI in 26.9% of his games this season, with more than one RBI in 11.9% of his games.
-He has also plated three or more runs in four contests.
+- Happ has picked up an RBI in 27.9% of his games this season, with two or more RBI in 13.2% of his games.
+He has also produced three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.